 Is the Google Chrome Password Manager secure?
-There’s no denying the convenience of using Google Chrome to remember and autofill your passwords, but there are a few good reasons to consider avoiding these native browser services.
+There’s no denying the convenience of using Google Chrome to remember and autofill your passwords, but there are a few good reasons to consider avoiding this native browser services.
 Here’s what you need to know.

 There are people who have heard of password managers but never bothered to download them – maybe because they don’t trust them.
-Maybe because most of them are paid.

 The Google Chrome Password Manager gives you a basic password manager for free and without any installation.
 So why should you bother with other fancy password managers that demand your money?

-There are a number of browsers with inbuilt password managers and honestly, they’re just okayish.
+There are a number of browsers with inbuilt password managers and honestly, they’re just okay-ish.
 While they cannot replace full-fledged password manager apps, they’re better than nothing.

 Browser-based password managers are better than having nothing.

-It’s convenient, I’ll give it that.
+The browser-based manager is convenient, I’ll give it that.
 Built-in password managers don’t need separate installation and they’ll store the passwords automatically.
-But is Google Chrome password manager secure?
+But let’s consider the vulnerabilities.